ACTION NEEDED:

 • Counties are an integral part of the local behavioral health crisis care continuum and are key implementers of the 988 National Suicide Prevention Lifeline.

-• Lifeline crisis call centers are primarily financed by state and local governments, who also fiscally contribute to the provision of behavioral and mental health services, with support from federal funds.
+• Lifeline crisis call centers are primarily financed by state and local governments, which also fiscally contribute to the provision of behavioral and mental health services, with support from federal funds.

 For further information, contact Blaire Bryant at 202.942.4246 or bbryant@naco.org.